Karnak

 - "(0057,1000)"

-• Remove the tags that match (0008,00XX) and (0010,00XX) except for (0008,0008) and (0008,0013)
+1. Remove tags matching (0008,00XX) and (0010,00XX) except (0008,0008) and (0008,0013)

-• Remove all the private tags
+3. Remove all private tags

 name: "De-identification profile"